-(club name) ILLNESS POLICY
+(club name)

-In this policy "member" includes an employee, volunteer, participant or parent/ spectator.
+In this policy "club member" includes an employee, volunteer, participant or parent/ spectator.

-1. Inform an individual in a position of authority (coach, team manager) immediately if you feel any symptoms of COVID-19 such as fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue and loss of appetite.
+1. Inform an individual in a position of authority (coach, team manager) immediately if, you feel any symptoms of COVID-19 such as fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue, loss of appetite, nausea or diarrhea.